Heuristics for multi-stage quantum walks to find Ising ground states: Methods

 This integral is estimated via a Monte-Carlo method, where the time for each stage is randomly sampled in $[t_i,2t_i]$, and then repeated 100 times to give a reasonable statistical error.

-The finite time evolutions were calculated by using the Carathéodory-Fejér method \cite{CF} to create a polynomial $p$ which approximates $\exp(-ix)$ to an absolute error of $10^{-6}$ for all $x$ within the spectral radius of $\hat{H}$.
+The finite time evolutions were calculated by using the Carathéodory-Fejér method \cite{CF} to create a polynomial $p$ which approximates $\exp(-ix)$ to a relative error of $10^{-6}$ for all $x$ within the spectral radius of $\hat{H}$, $\rho(\hat{H})$.
+The number of terms needed is proportional to $\rho(\hat{H})$, which grows like $O(\sqrt{n^3 \ln(n)})$ according to the heuristic in Appendix \ref{heuristic} when applied to spin glasses.
+For the values of $n$ used in this work, polynomials of degree up to a few hundred are needed.
+As such, numerical accuracy is limited by the use of single precision floating point, which provides relative precision of roughly $5 \times 10^{-8}$ \cite{float}, with errors building up with successive operations.
+This is deemed sufficient, as the Monte-Carlo sampling calculates success probabilities with an expected relative error of roughly $4\%$, much larger than any numerical errors even in single precision.

 This is then used to evaluate $\exp(-i\hat{H})\ket{\psi_0}$ as $p(\hat{H})\ket{\psi_0}$.
 It is possible to evaluate this efficiently using only matrix-vector multiplications by applying a modified version of the Clenshaw algorithm \cite{Clenshaw}, showing better convergence and numerical stability than a Taylor series or numerical integration approach.
-More details and a formal error analysis will given in an upcoming paper \cite{Numerics}.
-For figure \ref{anneal}, a quantum anneal has been simulated using QuTiP \cite{QuTiP}.
+More details and a formal error analysis will be given in an upcoming paper \cite{Numerics}.
+For Figure \ref{anneal}, a quantum anneal has been simulated using QuTiP \cite{QuTiP}, and for Figure \ref{anneal_median} a numerical method for breaking quantum anneals into quantum walks has been used \cite{CFET}.